bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 !!!info Tip
 Using the _Check_ action prior to _Import_ can help verify the connectivity to the LDAP Server and preemptively identify any issues that might affect the import process.
 !!!

+##### LDAP Synchronization Job
+_LDAP Synchronization Job_ periodically imports users and groups for LDAP connections with selected **Periodically sync users and groups** flag.
+The job is identical to _Import_ action.
+By default job starts every midnight, but its schedule can be reconfigured via CLI.
+To reschedule a job use `ldap --root=... "--setSyncSchedule=..."` where _setSyncSchedule_ is in cron format (e.g. 0 0 0 * * ? for midnight)
+To check current schedule and last run timestamp use `ldap --root=... --showSyncInfo`

 #### LDAP Certificate Trust